o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/component-9-sliced.md

 ---
-description: ' Use the sliced image type to intelligently resize parts of your game UI in Amazon Lumberyard''s UI Editor . '
+description: ' Use the sliced image type to intelligently resize parts of your game UI in Open 3D Engine''s UI Editor . '
 title: Sliced Image Type
 ---
 # Sliced Image Type {#ui-editor-component-9-sliced}

-Lumberyard uses slice resizing to resize certain images intelligently\.
+O3DE uses slice resizing to resize certain images intelligently\.
 For example, using regular resizing to widen the following image results in distortion of the corners and edges\.

 ![\[Image with corner detail.\]](/images/user-guide/game_ui_editor/ui-editor-component-9-sliced-1.png)